AitoDotAI/grocery-store-demo-app/README.md

 | userBehavior  | "Analytics" data with user actions in a given setting  | 3805 |
 | decisions  | Individual decisions for products   | 63341 |

 ### Setting

-The exercises are focussing on these features:
+The exercises are focusing on these features:

 - Recommendations based on the users’ previous shopping behaviour
 - Dynamic recommendations – Aito won’t show you any recommendations if the products are already in your shopping basket